Santa Marta montane forests: Flora

 On the drier western side forests at elevations from 800. to 1000. m above sea level have large trees including Poulsenia armata, red ucuuba (Virola sebifera), Pterygota colombiana, muskwood (Guarea guidonia), Panama rubber tree (Castilla elastica), Ficus macrosyce, avocado (Persea americana) and Andean royal palm (Dictyocaryum lamarckianum).

 Above 900. m the trees and palms are smaller, and include Zygia longifolia, forest acai (Euterpe precatoria), Súrtuba (Geonoma interrupta) and spiny treefern (Cyathea pungens).

 The forests include vascular epiphytes such as Vriesea elata and droophead tufted airplant (Guzmania lingulata), understory plants with large leaves such as Rattlesnake Plant (Calathea insignis) and dumb cane (Dieffenbachia longispatha), and mosses and liverworts such as Octoblepharum albidum and Leucomium strumosum.

 There are cloud forests above 1000. m, with vegetation related to the forests of the tropical Andes and the higher elevations in the Caribbean, which contain many endemic species.

 In some areas the cloud forest dips down to lower levels.

 The trees at elevations up to 2500. m form a canopy of 25 to 35 m in height.

 The flowering plant families with the largest numbers of genera are Asteraceae, Orchidaceae, Fabaceae and Rubiaceae.

 The genera Monochaetum and Tillandsia each have five endemic species.

 The family Melastomataceae has 13 endemic species.

 Andean royal palms (Dictyocarium lamarckianum) emerge from the cloud forest canopy, and dominate wet and sloping areas.

 They are common from 900. to 1600. m, and the wax palm (Ceroxylon ceriferum) is common from 1800. to 2500. m.

-Other cloud forest tree species include palo azul (Calatola costaricensis), Cavendishia callista, Graffenrieda santamartensis, Gustavia speciosa and Tovomita weddelliana.
+Other cloud forest tree species include palo azul (Calatola costaricensis), Cavendishia callista, Graffenrieda santamartensis, Gustavia speciosa and Arawakia weddelliana.

 The understory includes tree ferns, palms, prop-root plants, vascular epiphytes and woody lianas.

 There are many Bryophytes such as the thallose liverwort Dumortiera hirsuta and the moss Phyllogonium fulgens.

 Cloud forests from 15 to 20 m high are found in areas with heavy fog and mist between elevations of 2500. to 3300. m, although there is less rainfall than on the lower slopes.

 Typical tree species are wax palm (Ceroxylon ceriferum), Chaetolepis santamartensis, Chusquea tuberculosa, Hesperomeles ferruginea, Monochaetum uberrimum, Myrcianthes myrsinoides, Myrsine coriacea, Paragynoxys undatifolia, Pino de Pasto (Podocarpus oleifolius) and Weinmannia pinnata.

 Bryophytes and lichens include Anastrophyllum auritum, Musgo (Campylopus benedictii), bonfire moss (Funaria hygrometrica) and Hypotrachyna gigas.

 Many plants are endemic to the ecoregion, including 13 species in the family Melastomataceae and the genera Castanedia and Kirkbridea.